 The second question to ask is whether or not it fits your style.
 While not incredibly flashy, these watches come in precious metals and tend to pop off your wrist when you wear them.
 If you like a more understated look, then you might want to go in a different direction.

-Making Sure It’s Legitimate
+Making Sure a Rolex Day-Date is Legitimate

 Now, it’s time to give you some tips on how to spot a fake Rolex.
 The big areas to look at are the overall quality, waterproof capabilities, the printing of the logo, the case back, and the weight.
 If any of these factors don’t feel quite right, you probably have a fake on your hands.
 Optimally, though, you’ll never have to conduct any tests at all.
 Buying from a trusted seller with authentic goods is the best way to make that happen.